 - It’s youthful.
 There’s something about wavy hair that makes the woman wearing it appear more youthful.
 It's got the right amount of texture and volume to impart a feminine personality, and it’s the perfect balance between straight and curly.

 - It's easy to style.
-A woman with natural wavy hair doesn't need to go to great lengths to achieve either a stick straight, a flirty curly, or a beachy wave with her hair.
+A woman with naturally wavy hair doesn't need to go to great lengths to achieve either a stick straight, a flirty curly, or a beachy wave with her hair.
 Her hair is generally malleable and easy to play with and switch up the look.
 Variety, anyone?

 Cons of Wavy Hair